top of page

 Litter scattered in Willow Road, Fairview, Gqeberha

-People sometimes rationalise littering because they assume municipal cleaning crews are employed specifically to remove litter, so their bad behaviour makes little difference.
+People sometimes rationalize littering because they assume municipal cleaning crews are employed specifically to remove litter, so their bad behavior makes little difference.

-Litter often escapes due to poor waste containment, though wind is a valid excuse, especially in the Windy City.
-People should be more cautious, as some mistakenly believe nature will resolve the issue.
+Litter often escapes due to poor waste containment.
+Though wind is a valid excuse, especially in the Windy City, people should be more cautious.
+Some mistakenly believe nature will resolve the issue.

 Small items such as sweet wrappers, bottle caps, chewing gum, and cigarette butts are frequently perceived as insignificant and not contributing substantially to pollution.